eclipse-tractusx/sig-infra/.github/ISSUE_TEMPLATE/support-create-a-new-github-repository.md

 Required information:
 - Details to your GitHub repository: product-<!-- Your_Product_Name -->
 - Details to GitHub team to grant access: <!-- github_team_name -->

+validation / approved by: <!-- Please add your Product_Owner_GitHub-User-ID -->